Glasgow-College-UESTC/ip-lectures/2025/lecture 9 - Strings and Structures.md

 ---

-# Strings 🧵
+# Strings (字符串) 🧵

 - An array of characters terminated by the **null character** (`\0`)
-- A contiguous block of memory where each character is accessible via indexing or pointers
+- A contiguous (连续的) block of memory where each character is accessible via indexing or pointers
 - The C standard library (`string.h`) includes many useful string manipulation functions